DDudka9/freeda/docs/source/index.rst

 ..
-FREEDA documentation master file, created by sphinx-quickstart on Tue Mar 29 16:32:21 2022.
+FREEDA documentation master file, created by sphinx-quickstart on Wed Mar 30 08:57:56 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to FREEDA's documentation!
+FREEDA
 ==================================

+FREEDA is a Python package designed to identify rapidly evolving proteins from genome asseblies.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   README
+   overview
+   installation
+   usage
+   troubleshooting
+   development

 Indices and tables